Icon for gfsd IntelliJ IDEA

 Repository With test runner Without test runner Time saved Time saved (%)

-ebiten 1m26s 2m33s 1m7s 43.61%
+Ebitengine 1m26s 2m33s 1m7s 43.61%

-tailscale 10m55s 17m39s 6m44s 38.14%
+Tailscale 10m55s 17m39s 6m44s 38.14%

 go-ethereum 13m7s 20m45s 7m37s 36.76%

-gonum 12m20s 19m26s 7m5s 36.51%
+Gonum 12m20s 19m26s 7m5s 36.51%

-ugo 22m5s 24m57s 2m52s 11.49%
+Hugo 22m5s 24m57s 2m52s 11.49%

-doit 33m7s 36m58s 3m51s 10.44%
+Dolt 33m7s 36m58s 3m51s 10.44%

 In the following sections, we provide a detailed analysis of benchmark results, showcase a practical implementation through a running example, and outline next steps to improve its algorithms.